Orange-OpenSource/casskop/multi-casskop/Readme.md

 This is the sequence of operations:
 - MultiCassKop first creates the CassandraCluster in k8s-cluster1.
-- Then local CassKop started to creates the associated Cassandra Cluster.
+- Then local CassKop starts to creates the associated Cassandra Cluster.
-  - When CassKop ended created it's cluster, it updates the CassandraCluster status with the phase=Running meaning that all is ok
+  - When CassKop has created its Cassandra cluster, it updates CassandraCluster object's status with the phase=Running meaning that all is ok
 - Then MultiCassKop start creating the other CassandraCluster in k8s-cluster2
 - Then local CassKop started to creates the associated Cassandra Cluster.